technicalwritingEditor/XerBot/README.md

 # Xerbot

-A Discord bot I make in my free time using python
+A Discord bot I made in my free time using python

 Nothing really much to install except for discord.ext